wp-plugins/catalog/readme.txt

 * Possibility to publish only specific category products for each page.
 * Possibility to connect catalog with other pages including HTML links within the product description.
 * Review editing possibility for the products in Products section.
+* Catalog category filtering from the back end for easier management and editing possibilities

 Upgrade to [WordPress Catalog Pro](http://web-dorado.com/products/wordpress-catalog.html) to add features: